Tips for safe driving in winter: part 1

 More coming soon!

 So that’s your first instalment of winter driving advice.
-We’ll be back with another very soon, but if you cannot wait until then, head over to the Safe Driving for Life shop and pick up a copy of The Official DVSA Guide to Driving – the essential skills.
-It’s the perfect companion to The Official Highway Code and contains everything you need to know about driving safely – whatever the weather.
+We’ll be back with another very soon, but if you cannot wait until then, head over to the Safe Driving for Life Shop and check out our brand-spanking new Winter Driving eLearning course.
+It's packed full of advice, interactive exercises and video content designed to help you drive safely in wet, snowy and icy conditions.